nedbat/coveragepy/doc/cmd.rst

     Run a Python program, measuring code execution.

     Options:
-      -a, --append          Append coverage data to .coverage, otherwise it starts clean each time.
+      -a, --append          Append data to the data file.
+Otherwise it starts clean each time.
       --branch              Measure branch coverage in addition to statement coverage.